gvwilson/sensibleadventures/nardica/nardica.md

 "Thanks auntie,"
 Iffy said gratefully.
-"You already et?"
+"You eaten already?"

 "First thing,"
 Aunt Naggie said,
 lying in turn.
 She smiled up at her foster daughter, kneading the small of her back with one hand.
-"But once you're done with that, you'd best be on that winch cable he's after having tightened.
+"But you'd best get that in you quickly and start work on that winch cable he's after having tightened.
-And he says the knock in the engine is back.
-Best have a look at that too before it starts to bother him."
+And he says the knock in the engine is back---best have a look at that too before it starts to bother him."

 "I know what that is,"
 Iffy said around a mouthful of warm naan.